William E. Jenner: U.S. Senate

 One month after his discharge from the Army Air Corps, Jenner was elected to the U.S. Senate seat that had been vacated by the death of Frederick Van Nuys.
 He served the last few months of Van Nuys's term from November 14, 1944, to January 3, 1945; he was not a candidate for the full six-year term that began in 1945.
 Jenner was the first veteran of World War II elected to the Senate and the youngest member of the Senate.

 He ran for the Senate in 1946 defeating Congressman Charles M. La Follette 1,994 to 105 at the Republican state convention.
 He then won the general election by over 150,000 votes.

 He ran for governor of Indiana for a second time in 1948, winning a plurality on the first ballot at the Republican state convention.
 Jenner lost the nomination on the second ballot to Holbart Creighton 885 to 931.

 Jenner was re-elected to the Senate in 1952.
-Jenner voted in favor of the Civil Rights Act of 1957.
+Jenner voted in favor of the Senate amendment to the Civil Rights Act of 1957 on August 7, 1957, but did not vote on the House amendment to the bill on August 29, 1957.